When and how should a warning letter be issued?

 Warning letters serve as a formal mechanism to address and rectify employee performance, behavior, or policy violations.
 They are intended to clearly communicate issues, set expectations for improvement, and outline potential consequences if the issues are not resolved.
 Warning letters are a crucial part of maintaining workplace standards and ensuring that all employees understand the seriousness of their actions and the importance of adhering to company policies and expectations.

-In many countries, progressive termination proceedures exist and employees can only be terminated if efforts to rectify the employment relationship/performance have been made and are well documented e.g. with warning letters.
+In many countries, progressive termination procedures exist, meaning that employees can only be terminated if efforts to rectify the employment relationship or performance have been made and properly documented, such as through warning letters.

-Private Discussion: Have a private discussion with the employee to address the issue before issuing a formal warning.
+2. Private Discussion: Before issuing a formal warning, have a private discussion with the employee to address the issue.

-- Date: Clearly state the date the letter is supposed to being issued.
+• Date: The date the letter is to be issued.

-- Details of the Issue: Provide a detailed description of the issue, including specific instances, dates, and any previous discussions or warnings.
+• Details of the Issue: A detailed description of the issue, including specific instances, dates, and any previous discussions or warnings.

-- Impact: Explain the impact of the employee's behavior or performance on the team, project, or company.
+• Impact: The impact of the employee’s behavior or performance on the team, project, or company.

-Horizons will then draft the warning letter, share it with you for review and once approved, deliver it to the employee.
-Depending on regional regulations, this can be a digital letter or a hard copy.
-The employee will be required to sign the letter to confirm the receipt.
+4. Drafting and Review: Horizons will draft the warning letter, share it with you for review, and, once approved, deliver it to the employee.
+Depending on regional regulations, this may be a digital letter or a hard copy.
+The employee will be required to sign the letter to confirm receipt.

 Was this article helpful?